 If more than one email addresses are provided, the Company will only adopt the first email address as set out above.

-This request will be valid unless being revoked or superseded or until expired on 31 December 2025 (whichever is earlier).
+This request will be valid unless being revoked or superseded or until expired at the end of each financial year of the Company (whichever is earlier).
 Further request in writing will be required if Shareholder prefers to continue receiving printed copy of future Corporate Communications and Actionable Corporate Communications.

 For avoidance of doubt, the Company does not accept any other instructions given on this request.
 Any other instructions inserted on this request will be void.